-At the Adler School of Professional Psychology, we have a long tradition of attracting students from around the world to study in our collaborative learning environment.
-International students add to the rich diversity of the School.
+We have a long tradition of attracting students from around the world to study in our collaborative learning environment.
+International students also add to our rich campus diversity.

 In addition to a completed application, applicants whose first language is not English must submit scores from the Test of English as a Foreign Language (TOEFL).

-- Scores should be sent directly to the School by the testing service.
+- Scores should be sent directly to the University by the testing service.

-- The Adler School 's code number for receiving test scores is 1147.
+- Adler University 's code number for receiving test scores is 1147.

 - Applicants who have taken the paper-based TOEFL must receive a minimum score of 580.

-- Applicants who have taken the computer-based TOEFL must have a minimum score of 240.
+- Those who have taken the computer-based TOEFL must have a minimum score of 240.

 - Applicants taking the Internet-based TOEFL must have a minimum score of 92.

-- Applicants who take the IELTS must receive a minimum Academic score of 7.
+- Those who take the IELTS must receive a minimum Academic score of 7.

-- Applicants who have earned a bachelor's or master's degree from an accredited program in English instruction are not required to submit a TOEFL score.
+- Applicants who have earned a bachelor’s or master’s degree from an accredited program in Canada or the United States may not be required to submit a TOEFL score.

 All transcripts from outside of North America (including Mexico) must have a course-by-course evaluation completed by a transcript evaluation service (www.wes.org or www.ece.org).
 Please contact us for specific transcript translation requirements.